Technology Mega Cap Tech Reference Data Updated 2026-05-31

 Yes, MSFT LEAPS are available with expirations extending 2+ years into the future.
 They provide long-term exposure with good liquidity, though bid-ask spreads are wider than near-term options.

-Analyze MSFT Options
+Explore MSFT Options Data

 Access institutional-grade analytics including gamma exposure, implied volatility, and real-time options flow.